the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 Please refer to the {ref}`Planning your Event<cl-ppie-events-planning>` section for more information about planning your event.
 You can find a checklist at the end of this page for what key pieces of information need to be included in your event's core communications.

-For this chapter, "Communications" refers to the information you share with attendees, the timings and schedule on which you communicate it, the channels you will use, and the content and information about the event.
+For this chapter, "Communications" refers to the information you share with potential attendees, the timings and schedule on which you communicate it, the channels you will use, and the content and information about the event.

 When developing a communications strategy, in addition to identifying the goals for your event, you will need to consider:
 - Who are you trying to reach?